-Most obviously, amphetamine abuse can result in death or serious impairment through overdose, and in a very significant range of other health issues, as discussed in the section “Why are Amphetamines so Dangerous?” above.
+Most obviously, amphetamine abuse can result in death or serious impairment through overdose, as well as in a very significant range of other health issues.
 These issues, as well as affecting the user directly, can have serious emotional, financial and practical consequences for those around them.

 Even in the absence of substantial health issues, amphetamine abuse and addiction can be very detrimental to an individual’s life circumstances and prospects.
-Both raising funds to obtain amphetamines, and the potential consequences for finances of job loss, poor academic performance, poor credit and reputational damage can lead to financial ruin, and potentially to homelessness with obvious implications for health and future prospects.
-Risky and/or promiscuous sexual behaviour can damage health, reputation and self-esteem and lead to long-term sexual problems and difficulties forming relationships.
-Negative behaviour including lying, stealing, acts of violence, infidelity and many others, as well as the emotional numbing and cognitive impairment which can result from amphetamine consumption, can permanently harm important relationships including marriages, and amphetamine abuse and addiction is a factor in numerous divorces.
+Both raising funds to obtain amphetamines and the potential consequences for finances of job loss, poor academic performance, poor credit and reputational damage can lead to financial ruin and potentially to homelessness with implications for health and prospects.
+Risky and promiscuous sexual behaviour can damage health, reputation and self-esteem and lead to long-term sexual problems and difficulties forming relationships.
+Harmful behaviour including lying, stealing, acts of violence, infidelity and many others, as well as the emotional numbing and cognitive impairment which can result from amphetamine consumption, can permanently harm important relationships including marriages, and amphetamine abuse and addiction is a factor in numerous divorces.

-As with any type of substance abuse or addiction, problematic amphetamine use can lead to social withdrawal and isolation, greatly reduced levels of self-esteem and self-worth, and a permanently worsened outlook on the world and society, all of which can have very damaging psychological consequences, potentially leading to self-harm and suicidal ideation.
+As with any substance abuse or addiction, problematic amphetamine use can lead to social withdrawal and isolation, significantly reduced levels of self-esteem and self-worth, and a permanently worsened outlook on the world and society, all of which can have very damaging psychological consequences, potentially leading to self-harm and suicidal ideation.

 Amphetamines Withdrawal Symptoms

-Someone who has developed an amphetamines dependence may experience amphetamine withdrawal syndrome if they suddenly stop taking amphetamines.
+Someone who has developed an amphetamines dependence may experience amphetamine withdrawal syndrome if they suddenly stop their doses.
 Amphetamine dependence is typically psychological rather than physical, though some physical symptoms may develop psychosomatically.
 Some of the most prominent amphetamine withdrawal symptoms include:

 - Aggression, potentially featuring violent behaviour